nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 To determine whether a recipe's target property matches the given keywords, 2 predicate types are used:
-* `PropertyNameContainsKeywordPredicate<T>`: checks whether some string representation of a property T matches any of the keywords
+* `PropertyNameContainsKeywordPredicate<T>`: checks whether some string representation of a property T matches any of the keywords.
-  * e.g. if the property is `Name`, and we have a recipe named "Cacio e Pepe" and we are finding recipes whose name match the keywords ["Pepe", "Cereal"], then this recipe would match
+  * e.g. if the property is `Name`, and we have a recipe named "Cacio e Pepe" and we are finding recipes whose name match the keywords ["Pepe", "Cereal"], then this recipe would match.
-* `PropertyCollectionContainsKeywordPredicate<T>`: checks whether a string representation of any property T in a collection of property T matches any of the keywords
+* `PropertyCollectionContainsKeywordPredicate<T>`: checks whether a string representation of any property T in a collection of property T matches any of the keywords.
-  * e.g. if the property is `Tag`, and we have a recipe with tags ["Italian", "Breakfast"] and we are finding recipes whose tags match the keywords ["Italian", "Indian"], then this recipe would match
+  * e.g. if the property is `Tag`, and we have a recipe with tags ["Italian", "Breakfast"] and we are finding recipes whose tags match the keywords ["Italian", "Indian"], then this recipe would match.

 The use of generic types in the above predicates allows it to be implemented independent of the actual type of the property, as long as the relevant getters are supplied.